mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 | AUTH_SERVICE    | Participants which provide Authentication Services |

 ##### 3.2.2.10 SignedPayloadType
-The SignedPayloadType enumeration contains the allowed values for the type of a signed playoad
+The SignedPayloadType enumeration contains the allowed values for the type of a signed payload
 | Name | Description |
 | ---  | ----------- |
 | FIDO | The signed payload is based on a FIDO Assertion Response.
 Its payload is a FIDOPublicKeyCredentialAssertion object. |